amirulnazheef/CleanBite/README.md

 ## 📞 Support

-For support, email support@cleanbite.app or open an issue in this repository.
+For support, open an issue in this repository.

 ## 🗺️ Roadmap